 Legislation requires the RHBT to determine through an actuarial study, the Annual Required Contribution (ARC), which shall be sufficient to maintain the RHBT in an actuarially sound manner.
 The ARC is allocated to respective cost-sharing employers, including BRIM, who are required by law to fund at least the minimum annual premium component of the ARC.
 Revenues collected by RHBT shall be used to fund current OPEB health care claims and administrative expenses with residual funds held in trust for future OPEB costs.
 BRIM records expense for its allocated ARC and a liability for the ARC that has not been paid.
 BRIM's OPEB expense for fiscal years 2014 and 2013 was approximately \$63 and \$56, respectively, of which approximately \$388 and \$372 remained unpaid as of June 30, 2014 and 2013, respectively, and are recorded in accrued expenses and other liabilities in the statements of net position.
-For fiscal years 2014 and 2013, BRIM's OPEB contribution was approximately \$54 and \$38, respectively, of the total required contribution of \$63 and \$56, respectively, for both years.
-The actual contribution represents 85% and 68% of the total required contribution for 2014 and 2013, respectively.
+For fiscal years 2014, 2013, and 2012, BRIM's OPEB contribution was approximately \$54, \$38, and \$38, respectively, of the total required contribution of \$63, \$56, and \$220, respectively.
+The actual contribution represents 85%, 68%, and 17% of the total required contribution for 2014, 2013, and 2012, respectively.
 BRIM's policy is to fund at least the minimum annual premium component of the ARC.
 There are currently 26 employees eligible to receive such benefits.